SecretFox/ClickableNametags/README.md

 # ClickableNametags
-Allows selection players by clicking on their nametags
+Allows selection players by clicking on their nametags.
+Currently doesn't support clicking on NPC's or pets...should it?